 The captain must log in then select Manage My Team in the top left corner of your Team page.
 Change your Organization using the auto-filled text box.

-NEW!
-How can I message my team?
+How can I email my team?

 How can I delete a rider?